Mk1el/Python_Assignments_2024-2025/README.md

-This repository contains all the assignments I have done concerning python.
+This repository contains all the assignments I have done concerning python for Power Learn Project Academy.